 Avoid Predatory Loans by Being a Smart Consumer

-To avoid becoming a victim of predatory lending or loan fraud, you need to understand the home buying process and be a smart consumer.
+To avoid becoming a victim of predatory lending, you need to understand the home buying process and be a smart consumer:

 Before you buy a home, attend a homeownership education course offered by a U.S. Department of Housing and Urban Development (HUD)-approved, non-profit counseling agency.